rhiaro/aseedoncesown/index.md

 The very heart of the tree contained many chambers - Saba-Urmra-Calscinthi didn't know how many - each with a shallow pool of gently steaming, cloudy water, channeled through paths formed by the tree's root system from the underground source.

+their way to the parts of Saba-Urmra-Calscinthi's body that needed something.
+Their guide was the moon; Saba-Urmra-Calscinthi angled themself to walk towards it.

+They walked and Nem turned, and they slipped out of time.

+In the herenow, Enlini-Maqa-Allorasa-Enqo and Iniline-Qama-Allorasa-Semiti prepared the carriers for the 'duction, carefully designed and honed over seasons to bring the changes Saba-Urmra-Calscinthi needed.
+They introduced them one by one to the substrate that fed the mycelium, which in turn delivered them to Saba-Urmra-Calscinthi's body.
+The right genes, to the right cells, at the right moment.

+Some of the stars had become shooting stars.
+The edges of Farne started to blur.
+Saba-Urmra-Calscinthi looked at their hands and feet; they were blurring also.
+A waterfall rushed by, a great torrent close to their head, just the sound of it.
+The planet below was still crisp and clear, but shrouded in storm clouds, like the monsoon season had arrived everywhere at once.

+The roar of the falls got louder.
+Saba-Urmra-Calscinthi lost track of their feet.
+They were deep in the swamp, up to their ankles, then their knees.
+Something was wrong with the brytosphere!
+Farne, the guide, the destination, disappeared, then reappeared again, smaller, up ahead.
+The swam was there, underfoot, cold and wet and shrouded in a low hanging mist, but so was Nem, still turning.
+The mist and the storm clouds were one and the same.
+Of course, this wasn't the brytosphere.
+It must be the herenow.
+They were walking through the swam at night, stars out and Farne overhead, lighting the way, friends and warmth awaiting them at the far side.
+They knew the way because they had the map.
+They patted their pocket to make sure it was still there, a bulge of folded cloth.
+Must be the other pocket.
+Inside again, no map, no route, no destination.
+They stopped walking and bent to search in the murky waters, their hands caught among rushes and weeds and thick, clinging algae.
+They had it a minute ago, it couldn't be far away...
+They looked up at the sky and Farne was big again.
+THe map was etched into its surface.
+Of course, it always had been.

+Farne and Rannouckouch took up the whole sky, having no room for stars or space.
+It was as bright as day.
+Saba-Urma-Calscinthi was seeing them through a gap in the thick canopy.
+Vines sung all around, adorned with flowers, draped with mosses.
+Everything soaked in ethereal planetlight.
+Saba-Urmra-Calscinthi floated up, out of the swamp, through the vines, ducking and twisting to avoid getting caught.
+They crested the canopy and reached up towards Farne; finally their ascent was begun.
+But they slowed, stopped in the air.
+They could move still, suspended above the treetops, but only forwards or backwards or side to side.
+Up and down were out of reach.
+Perhaps they could see the wide net from here, the overstory from the overstory.
+It would be a special gift, to see the network.
+To see its presence in the herenow.
+Nobody could see it, only its effects.

+Saba-Urmra-Calscinthi looked around, rotating their body a full turn.
+The canopy went on form miles in every direction, smooth and even like a grassland.
+Farne and Rannouckouch were gone from the sky, Nem must have turned away.
+Only stars remained.
+Where was everyone?
+Saba-Urmra-Calscinthi felt like they were supposed to be celebrating something, but they couldn't do it on their own.

+Then Farne and Rannouckouch were by their side, in their people forms, taking a hand each.
+Farne was slick and silver, a strange unnatural surface, like a moonlit pool made solid.
+They had no face, only craters for eyes.

+Rannouckouch was broad but fragile looking, insubstantial somehow.
+They had a Flowered's bodybut a plumule's face, all curious innocence.
+They were covered in petals from head to foot, but the colour of them Saba-Urmra-Calscinthi couldn't place, couldn't quite focus on long enough to see what it was.

+Farne reached into Saba-Urmra-Calscinthi's pocket and pulled out the map, pressed it into their chest, but Saba-Urmra-Calscinthi couldn't take it because Farne and Rannouckouch held their hands so tightly.
+The map fell, tumbling to the trees below, slipping between leaves and branches, disappearing into the thick undergrowth.
+Saba-Urmra-Calscinthi tried to pull their hands free, tried to ask to be released, but the more they struggled the tighter they were held, and their voice didn't work.

+Saba-Urmra-Calscinthi opened their eyes to a green haze.
+They opened their mouth and water poured in. _This_ was the herenow.
+It had felt so much like the herenow before, but it couldn't have been, because this was.
+They sat up, head and shoulders out of the pool, spluttering.

+Farne, the map, the overstory...
+It faded into a dream.

+Saba-Urmra-Calscinthi coughed up water and rubbed their eyes.
+Enlini-Maqa-Allorosa-Enqo and Iniline-Qama-Allorosa-Semiti were waiting to take Saba-Urmra-Calscinthi's hands and lift them to their feet.

+The rest of the night came in fits and starts.
+Saa-Urmra-Calscinthi awoke periodically to the inside of a cocoon, suspended from fine, strong threads, like a fly caught in a web.
+In between that, they were walking across the brytosphere, or dreaming of the flight over the world.
+Sometimes they found themself in the synctium, wandering among their own memories and those of others, losing track of which was which; losing track of who they were, like that moment of being the nexus.

+And once or twice they were surfing the high net, dancing across messages that toured the world, checking in on friends in the sky tower, Rusterluck, the western reefs, the eastern mountains, and then broadcasting their own story for anyone who was listening.

+They wouldn't remember much of this when they woke up, but the people whom they had contacted would do.
+The 'duction muddle, common enough as a side effect, but Saba-Urmra-Calscinthi had never had it before.

+When they came around again, it was the longnight again.
+They were stretched out in a hammock, under the sky, stars obscured by branches and leaves.
+For a moment they thought it was still a dream, that they were floating again or back in the brytosphere.
+But the breeze and the fireflies and the sounds of the wold gradually came into focus.
+The hammock was hanging from one of the branches of the great tree over the stream.
+The ground was an easy hop away, should they choose to get down.
+A steaming bowl rested on a broad branch within arms reach, as if someone had placed it there and then left a mere moment before Saba-Urmra-Calscinthi had opened their eyes.

+They sat up, and took the bowl in hand.
+The hammock swung only a little as they moved.

+They drained the hot drink in one.
+It wasn't pleasant.
+Healing herbs and compounds to ease the integration of the new genes, mixed into some of the water Saba-Urmra-Calscinthi had been treated in.

+They sat for a while.
+The jungle seemed totally still, except for the gentle swaying of the hammock.
+They listened to their body, trying to find the changes.
+There was nothing, yet.

+After some time, Saba-Urmra-Calscinthi heard a rustle below.
+Ussi-Ullumi waved from the ground.
+Tenna-Yhe-Cala raised both arms above their head and flapped their arms enthusiastically.

 * * *

 The community of Clifface was named descriptively.
 Saba-Urmra-Calscinthi always enjoyed visiting, though they had trouble getting about most of the place.